CATIE

 It is important that people who are pregnant or considering becoming pregnant get tested for HIV.
 People who test positive should begin HIV treatment as soon as possible to reduce or eliminate the risk of passing HIV to their babies.
 Likewise, people living with HIV who wish to become pregnant should consult with an HIV specialist as soon as possible, preferably before conception, to determine a suitable treatment regimen for pregnancy.

-How well does the use of HIV treatment to maintain an undetectable viral load prevent HIV transmission to a baby during breastfeeding?
+What is the evidence on the effectiveness of HIV treatment and an undetectable viral load to prevent HIV transmission to a baby during breastfeeding?

 Only a few studies have measured the risk of transmission through breastfeeding when the mother was on treatment and had an undetectable viral load.
 The largest study to do so is called PROMISE and was done in several African countries and India.
 Among the 1,220 infants whose mother was taking treatment, seven acquired HIV through breastfeeding, an infection rate of 0.57%.
 In five out of the seven cases, the mother had a detectable viral load at their most recent viral load test before the baby tested positive.
 In the other two cases, the mother had an undetectable viral load at their most recent viral load test.
 This means that some infants acquired HIV despite the mother being on treatment and having an undetectable viral load near the time of transmission.